After messing with BBS's I wrote my first line of HTML ca. 1996 which led me to a scattering of smaller web design jobs.

 During my university years in Scotland, before my nine-to-five became game development, I longed to push the web beyond what anyone was doing with it.

 I rode the surging wave of blogging in the early 2000s and was lucky to find some interesting projects where I could mix design with code, all of which ultimately led me to Squarespace.

 By some stroke of fortune this open source theme developed for WordPress 1.2 may be the most widely used template ever designed, having been in used by millions of sites and ported to over thirty completely different platforms.

-Initially developed for WordPress 1.2, this open source theme is possibly the most popular website template ever designed, having been used by several million sites, and ported to well over thirty completely different platforms.
-Automattic, the company behind the world famous WordPress content management system, made it the default template for WordPress with version 1.5 in 2006, a position it kept until 2010.
+Automattic made it the default template with WordPress 1.5 in 2006, a position it kept until 2010 when it was finally retired.
 The Huffington Post interviewed me in 2010 about Kubrick and its role in the world of blogging.

 I worked on Kubrick from 2004 to 2006, it's archived on Github.